Contents

 What Are Davis-Bacon Wages?

-Minimum Davis-Bacon wages are ā€œbased on the wages the Secretary of Labor determines to be prevailing for the corresponding classes of laborers and mechanics employed on projects of aĀ character similar to the contract workā€ in that local area (40 U.S.C.
+Minimum Davis-Bacon Wages are ā€œbased on the wages the Secretary of Labor determines to be prevailing for the corresponding classes of laborers and mechanics employed on projects of a character similar to the contract workā€ in that local area (40 U.S.C.
 3142).
-In other words, the U.S. Department of Labor sets Davis-Bacon wages and maintains them over time.
+In other words, the U.S. Department of Labor sets Davis-Bacon wage rates and maintains them over time.

-State or local jurisdictions may also have wage requirements, however, and contractors need to research these as well.
+State or local jurisdictions may also have wage requirements; however, contractors need to research these as well.

 2. Numerous criteria determine who earns Davis-Bacon wages.